Tiny Homes: Trailers vs. Foundations

 Key Takeaway: Tiny houses on trailers require a heavy-duty truck with towing power to transport them from place to place

 Since most tiny houses on wheels are technically treated as RVs, you’ll need RV insurance, which varies in cost from state to state.
-Many insurance carriers will also require a seal of approval from the Recreation Vehicle Industry Association (RVIA), to certify that your tiny house on wheels was built according to standards.
+Many insurance carriers will require a seal of approval from the Recreation Vehicle Industry Association (RVIA), certifying your tiny house on wheels meets recognized standards.
 The best option is to consult with an insurance provider that has experience insuring tiny houses on wheels before you make a purchase or start to build.

 Key Takeaway: Insurance for a tiny house on wheels can be tricky to determine depending on what state you live in, and how you choose to use your tiny house on a trailer.